-Spider monkeys belong to the class of New World Monkeys and are believed to be the biggest in all of the different monkeys in that class.
+Spider monkeys belong to the class of New World Monkeys and are believed to be the biggest of the different monkeys in that class.

 They are closely related to humans and are found in abundance, and are used in a wide variety of laboratory experiments.
 Here are 9 more fun facts about spider monkeys that you might not have known!